1. Blog

 DJ.Studio is a powerful piece of DJ software that uses a unique workflow.
 This is the ultimate tool for creators who need to produce mixes with minimal speed and effort.

 Unlike the majority of other DJ software, DJ.Studio uses a timeline-based workflow.
-This moves away from the antiquated paradigm of a 'mixer and decks' type setup - which most DJ software tries to emulate.
+This moves away from the antiquated paradigm of a 'mixer and decks' type setup to play tracks live - which most DJ software tries to emulate.

 The distinctive workflow and tools provided by DJ.Studio enhances users' creative and expressive potential, enabling them to build flawless mixes in record time.